Why is Noah Webster famous?

 What did Noah Webster do?

-Webster was a brilliant child, and enrolled in Yale university at only 16 despite a modest upbringing.
+Webster was a brilliant child, and despite his modest upbringing was able to enroll in Yale University at only 16.
 After graduating, he bounced between short-term jobs in journalism, law, freelance writing, and politics, before settling on a career as an elementary school English teacher.
 It was during this time he authored his first textbook, The American Spelling Book (1783).

 Intended for children, Webster’s so-called “Blue Back Speller” offered clear instructions and exercises to help students understand the fundamentals of English, including pronunciation, comprehension, and spelling, mostly by reading a series of progressively more difficult essays about ethics and morality.
 An instant best-seller, the “Blue Back Speller” quickly became the single most popular book of the 19th century, and afforded the author an early retirement.